-Heading past mid-June, however, will cause some growers to go ahead and replant to other crops rather than wait any longer for insurance decisions.
+Heading past early to mid-June, however, will cause some growers to go ahead and replant to other crops rather than wait any longer for insurance decisions.
 As is the case with any crop, often replant decisions are made on insufficient information and emotion, and tearing up a stand that in fact still has respectable yield potential is a mistake to avoid.
 Dr. Randy Boman, Texas Cooperative Extension (TCE) cotton agronomist, Lubbock, suggests producers may find it appropriate to retain surviving cotton stands as low as 1.5 healthy plants per foot of row, particularly if the remaining stand is uniformly spaced (see references below).

 There is adequate time to replant to other crops, so that shouldn't factor in terminating a questionable cotton stand.
 Numerous options are readily available through at least July 1.
 As usual, cotton herbicides, goals of the producer, and production economics will dictate which crop may be more suitable to a particular situation.
+In addition some undesirable quirks in FSA rules preclude planting of some vegetable fruit and vegetable crops on program crop ground.
 As planting dates move toward late June, however, maturity class (shorter) will increasingly become a consideration for some replant crops such as grain sorghum.